How I moved Worksy SEO ranking from 23 to 4 without any link building

 I knew we needed a change.
 Here is how I brought the strategy in-house, overhauled the content architecture, and drove real business results.

-The Strategy: Topical Clusters over Fluff
+The Strategy: Topical Clusters over Thin Contents

 I pitched to management to stop the outsourcing and bring content in-house.
 My argument was simple: We need to dominate our domain, not write generic HR advice.